openattic/openattic/documentation/install_guides/oA_installation.rst

   # apt-get install openattic

 .. note::
-  Installation of the openattic-gui package will replace the default index page in the Apache web server's document root.
+  Installation of the ``openattic-gui`` package will replace the distribution's default ``index.html`` page in the Apache web server's document root with a redirect page to the |oA| web interface.

 .. note::
   For **Ubuntu 14.04 LTS** it is necessary to install some extra package in